-Open to one competitor from each school who has just competed in the Ashburton, Ashburton Fours, Schools' Fours, Cadet Pairs, Cadet Fours or the Reserve.
+Open to one competitor from each school who has just competed in the Ashburton, Ashburton Fours, Schools' Fours, Cadet Pairs, Cadet Fours or the Reserve in 1926 by Lt Col H Mellish CB VD, and a Tankard.

 Dress See Para 202.

 Distance 500 yards.

 Time Limit 15 minutes.